person holding pile of books cicely berry

 Meisner and the development of the Meisner technique

 Another influential acting practitioner is Sanford Meisner, who developed the Meisner technique, a rigorous and transformative approach to acting.
+Meisner believed that acting is an instinctual response to the given circumstances.

+His technique emphasizes truthful listening and spontaneous reactions through repetition exercises.
 Actors trained in the Meisner technique learn to be fully present in the moment.
 This allows their instincts and emotions to guide their performances.

 One of the biggest detriments to an actor’s work is to get stuck in their own head.
 If you’re an anxious overthinker (like me!), working with Meisner’s exercises will help you to get out of your head.
 It will help you to respond more instinctively in the moment.
+This can be a very freeing technique to engage with.

 Read my post on Meisner here